Student Internship Opportunities

-During our summer research season (May – September), internship opportunities are available to undergraduates, recent graduates, and high school juniors and seniors, and to overseas students at the discretion of WDP.
+During our summer research season (May – September), internship opportunities are available to undergraduates, recent graduates, and high school seniors, and overseas students.

 Students must be currently registered in a relevant university or high school program (e.g., marine biology), have swimming and snorkeling skills (and equipment), and be willing to be at sea for 9 days at a time.
-High school students (age 16 and up) or others under age 18 also need written parental permission as part of their application.
+High school students must be 18 years old at the time of the trip.

 Intern Responsibilities in the Field: